oriuminc/jenkins-inception/README.md

     $ rsync -avz cookbooks data_bags cookbooks-override roles misc jenkins-PROJECT:/tmp/chef-solo/
     $ ssh jenkins-test "chef-solo -c /tmp/chef-solo/misc/solo.rb -j /tmp/chef-solo/misc/solo-dna.json"

+**Notes:** The [chef-solo-search][chef-solo-search] cookbook is simply a container for a library that allows for chef-server search functions that are not available in native chef-solo.
+See that project's README for documentation.

 More coming soon...

 #### Hosted via Opscode Platform